Welcome to SP! -

 Overview

-A major summit in the Toiyabe Range of Central Nevada, and the highest point in Lander County, Nevada.
-Due to its remoteness, no more than a couple dozen people climb it yearly.
+It is a major summit in the Toiyabe Range of Central Nevada, and as mentioned above, the highest point in Lander County, Nevada.
+If it were closer to a population center, it'd see tons of ascents yearly but due to its remoteness, no more than a dozen people climb it yearly.
 The log, as of 2002, contained names as far back as the early 90s, and averaged out to sometimes less than 10 visits a year.
-In recent years its profile has risen due to its status as the highpoint of Lander County and as a so-named 'P2K' peak (a peak with 2,000 feet of minimum prominence).
 It is a testament to the grandness of the Toiyabe Range that a peak as massive as Bunker (and it is when you see it) is just one of four highly prominent peaks in the range, the most prominent being Arc Dome to the south.
 In dry conditions this is a fun, non-technical day hike amid high open sage slopes.
 There is no trail, but cross country navigation is very easy - a great 'beginner' peak for cross-country landform navigation.

 Getting There